Spanish Broadcasting System: Arbitron lawsuit

 Arbitron (now known as Nielsen Audio) sued SBS in order to force it to reinstall encoders used for the Portable People Meter system of audience measurement.
 SBS and other members of the PPM Coalition contended that the PPM system has had a major negative impact on their ratings and therefore revenue, and asked the Federal Communications Commission (FCC) in investigate.
-Arbitron sued SBS for breach of a 2007 contract, including $2.5 million in payments owed since 2009.
+Arbitron sued SBS for breach of a 2007 contract, including US$2.5 million in payments owed since 2009.
 In February 2010, a court ordered SBS to reinstate, at least temporarily, the coding of its radio broadcasts for measurement by Arbitron.